Peder Larson, PhD

 Larson Group Open-Source Software: https://github.com/LarsonLab

-Peder Larson, PhD, is the Principal Investigator, and Director of the Body Imaging Research Group in the Department of Radiology and Biomedical Imaging at the University of California, San Francisco.
+Peder Larson, PhD, is a Professor in the Department of Radiology and Biomedical Imaging at the University of California, San Francisco.
+He is also the Director of the Body Imaging Research Group and a co-Leader of the Hyperpolarized MRI Technology Resource Center.
 Dr. Larson's research program includes a range of imaging technology development targeting improved clinical outcomes, with projects on metabolic MRI, lung MRI, myelin imaging, PET/MRI, and radiation therapy planning:

 Metabolic imaging methods using hyperpolarized carbon-13 MRI